Who We Are

 First and foremost, members of the National Association of Pediatric Nurse Practitioners (NAPNAP) are experts in pediatrics and advocates for children.

 PNPs and pediatric-focused APRNs treat children from birth through transition to adult care and their families and caregivers.
-While most NAPNAP members practice in general pediatrics, some specialize in adolescents and young adults or neonatal populations.
+While most NAPNAP members practice in the full pediatric age range, some specialize in adolescents and young adults or neonatal populations.

 Where We Practice

-PNPs and pediatric-focused APRNs treat millions of patients across the country each year.
-We spend significant one-on-one time with patients and families in pediatric offices, hospitals, specialty clinics, public or school-based health care centers and other facilities.
+PNPs and pediatric-focused APRNs treat millions of patients across the country each year in a variety of settings and with diverse populations.
+We spend significant one-on-one time with patients and families in primary care settings (primary care pediatric practices, public health settings, school-based clinics, subspecialty practices, medically underserved and rural practice settings, U.S. Armed Forces and international health) and acute care settings (inpatient pediatric subspecialty teams, hospitalist, ambulatory pediatric subspecialty care, pediatric intensive or critical care and pediatric emergency departments and urgent care facilities).
 The majority of NAPNAP members report spending up to 20 minutes with patients.

 How We Are Regulated